cds-snc/claim-tax-benefits-documentation/pages/_en/research.md

 ### Usability testing with participants who use assistive technology

 Tax filers with limited mobility were identified as an underserved population that could benefit from a free, remote service.
-Usability testing with screen reader users, for example, may uncover barriers to access not covered by WCAG 2.1 requirements.
+Usability testing with screen reader users may uncover barriers to access not covered by WCAG 2.1 requirements.

 ### Mediated concierge testing – usability testing with real outcomes

-Our research insights seem to indicate thatconfidenceandrisk-based decision makingare the key factors in tax filing behaviour.
-These concepts and particular hinge on the presence of real perceived risks and potential outcomes.
-This is why for tax-related services in particular, it is critical to test with a high level of realism.
-Conducting usability tests where participants are filing real returns, and make real decisions based on expectations about real outcomes could reveal previously hidden confidence barriers.
+Our research indicates that **confidence** and **risk-based decision making** are the key factors in tax filing behaviour.
+These concepts in particular hinge on the presence of real or perceived risks and potential outcomes.
+This is why, for tax-related services in particular, it is critical to test with a high level of realism.
+Conducting usability tests where participants are filing real returns and making real decisions based on expectations about real outcomes could reveal previously hidden confidence barriers.

 ### Performance monitoring and analytics

 On an agile product, design iterations do not stop once the product is live.
 Monitoring outcomes and use patterns provides valuable information about how the service is performing at scale.
 Usage analytics like bounce rates, time on page, and navigation flows are useful diagnostic tools for identifying where usability problems might lie.
-Knowing which pages are associated with unexpected behaviour can help teams decide how to focus future usability testing sessions to find out why it’s happening.
+Knowing which pages are associated with unexpected behaviour can help researchers decide how to focus future usability testing sessions to find out why tax filers are interacting with the service in a given way.